Airbus Mechanical Engineer Salary in Germany | €65.7K-€71.9K+ | Levels.fyi

 The median Mechanical Engineer compensation in Germany package at Airbus totals €71.9K per year.
-View the base salary, stock, and bonus breakdowns for Airbus's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Airbus's total compensation packages.
 Last updated: 9/30/2025

 Company